denoland/deno/website/manual.md

 #### Prerequisites

-To ensure reproducible builds, deno has most of its dependencies in a git submodule.
+To ensure reproducible builds, Deno has most of its dependencies in a git submodule.
 However, you need to install separately:

 1. [Rust](https://www.rust-lang.org/en-US/install.html) >= 1.36.0